arq5x/Hydra/README.md

 ###2.
 Extract discordant alignments.
 =================================
-Once you have created a configuration file for HydraMulti, you need to run the `extract_discordants.py` script to, you guessed it, extract the discordant alignments from your BAM files into BEDPE format for HydaMulti.
+Once you have created a configuration file for Hydra-Multi, you need to run the `extract_discordants.py` script to, you guessed it, extract the discordant alignments from your BAM files into BEDPE format for HydaMulti.